larsensong/matawi/README.md

 > 📝 **Summary:**

 > This is a 2D survial game.
+The game is based on a character moivng through obstacles to survive attack.
+The game is developed in unity platform with coding languages like C#.

 <br>